Debra DiGiovanni

 Debra DiGiovanni (born March 21, 1972) is a Canadian stand-up comedian originally from Tillsonburg, Ontario.

 She is a frequent guest on the CBC Radio program The Debaters, for which she earned a Canadian Comedy Award nomination for writing.
-Her previous work includes being a regular contributor to Much’s Video on Trial series and its spinoff Stars on Trial, as well as a permanent panelist on The Comedy Network’s Canadian revival of Match Game, among other things.
+Her previous work includes being a regular contributor to Much’s Video on Trial series and its spinoff Stars on Trial, as well as a permanent panellist on The Comedy Network’s Canadian revival of Match Game, among other things.

 Personal life

 Debra DiGiovanni was born in Pointe-Claire, Quebec, on March 21, 1972.
-She is of Italian descent, and was raised in a big Italian family.
+She is of Italian descent, was raised in a big Italian family, and has a fraternal twin sister.
 She grew up in Tillsonburg, Ontario.

 DiGiovanni began her studies in university pursuing fashion design, though she admits it was not a fit for her.